13ros27/13ros27.github.io/content/blog/2024-12-04-const-array-from-fn.md

 2. Despite the return type of `$cb` now being guaranteed to match `T` the compiler still can't prove this so we still have to transmute it, it's just safe to do so now.

 ### Drop Safety
 Thanks to an event sometimes known as the '[Leakpocalypse](https://cglab.ca/%7Eabeinges/blah/everyone-poops/)' it's not considered unsound in Rust to leak memory.
-But where we it's avoidable it _is_ impolite.
+But where it's avoidable it _is_ impolite.
 If we drop a `MaybeUninit<T>` it will not run the destructor on `T` because it doesn't know whether the type is initialised or not and therefore whether to destruct it (this is the same for any `union`).
-But as the function writer we do know whether it's initialised or not as everything up to `i` is initialised, and everything after isn't.
-Why would not dropping this ever matter though, after all it will only leak memory if it crashed halfway through and then the program ends so it doesn't matter.
-However if the passed callback function panics halfway through and then we catch the unwinding program and force it to continue, we have just leaked memory.
+But as the function writer we do know as everything up to `i` is initialised, and everything after isn't.

+Why would not dropping this ever matter though?
+After all it will only leak memory if it crashed halfway through and then the program ends so it doesn't matter.
+However if the passed callback function panics halfway through and then we catch the unwinding program and force it to continue, we've just leaked memory.

 To fix this we can use a `Guard` struct that implements `drop` and then simply `mem::forget` it when we have fully initialised the array.
 As of [Rust 1.83](https://blog.rust-lang.org/2024/11/28/Rust-1.83.0.html#new-const-capabilities) we can use mutable references in constants, making this possible on stable.
 ```rust